 Is There a Correlation Between Diabetic Retinopathy and Cataracts?

+Do you have diabetes?
+Have you recently found out that you have cataracts as well?
 You may not realize that by having diabetes, your risk of developing cataracts also increases.
 Patients with diabetes who have diabetic retinopathy are five times more likely to find out they have sight-threatening cataracts.
+If you have type one or type two diabetes, managing your condition is key to having healthy eyes and good vision.

 What is Diabetic Retinopathy?